Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Niddrie was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Niddrie was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Notably, Croatian (2.1%) was slightly overrepresented in Niddrie compared to the regional average of 2.0%, Maltese (2.9% vs 2.8%), and Polish (1.2% vs 1.1%).
+Notably, Croatian (2.1%) is slightly overrepresented in Niddrie compared to the regional average of 2.0%.
+Maltese (2.9%) and Polish (1.2%) also show slight divergences from their respective regional averages of 2.8% and 1.1%.

 Frequently Asked Questions - Diversity